 Ag School Days: May 7th and 8th 2024

 Ag School Days is an agriculture-related educational field trip, each year, for third grade students in Noble and Guernsey County Elementary schools.
-Students are escorted through a series of agricultural related stations that involved Animal Science, Nutrition, Research and Reproduction.
-They also visit stations on Forestry, Water Quality Monitoring, Wildlife Adaptations, Electrical Safety, Weather Jeopardy and Fishing.
-Students gain a new understanding of our natural surroundings through hands on experiences, and education.
+Students are escorted through a series of agricultural and environmental related stations that involve: Animal Science, Nutrition, Research and Reproduction.
+They also visit stations exploring Forestry, Water Quality and Monitoring, Wildlife Adaptations, Electrical Safety, Weather Jeopardy and Fishing.
+Students gain a new understanding and respect for our natural surroundings through hands on experiences, and education.

 This camp is held every summer for kids ages 9-12 and is a two day camp held at Caldwell Lake.
 Last year campers took home their own string art picture and enjoyed time spent canoeing, fishing and practicing with bows and air riffles.
 To learn more about our next Environmental Day Camp, or to get more information about registering your camper, please call our office.

 Each year at the end of August, Noble SWCD has a display and information building during the Noble County Fair to provide conservation information.
 Displays and educational material showcase the resources available to the public.
 Noble SWCD staff are also on hand to answer any questions.
-In 2017 the SWCD showcased a display focusing on the work done by the District Supervisors and Staff of the Noble Soil and Water Conservation District.
+In 2018 the SWCD showcased a display focusing on the work done by the District Supervisors and Staff of the Noble Soil and Water Conservation District, in the past year.
 The display also showcased upcoming events such: as Board of Supervisors election, Air and ATV Tours and the District’s Annual Meeting.
-For the fourth year in row we also had our “Live” Monarch Butterfly Display that people could stop in and view the caterpillars foraging on milkweed and developing into chrysalis and even witness them hatching into adult butterfly’s.
+For the fourth year in row we also had our “Live” Monarch Butterfly Display that people could stop in and view the caterpillars foraging on milkweed and developing into chrysalis, and even witness them hatching into adult butterfly’s.